securityfirst/secfirst.org/content/contribute.md

 				<h2 id="code" class="spacer-top30 green">Code</h2>

 				<p>Wanna write code people rely on daily to make life or death decisions?
-We would love your help, especially:</p>
+We would love your help, especially in the following areas:</p>

 				<ul>
 					<li>Android (Java/Kotlin) development</li>